Dimterion/dimterion.github.io/README.md

 # My GitHub profile landing page

-A landing page with a short introduction and links to my GitHub and Twitter profiles.
+A landing page with a brief introduction and links to my profiles, projects and studies.

 ## Link to the page